iamSShan/facemash/README.md

 	Run:  pip -r requirements.txt

-### To scrape images run:
+## To scrape images:
-Go inside spiders folder and run
+Go inside spiders folder and run:

 	scrapy runspider massScraper.py

-### Then move all the images from /image_scraper/data/full to /masher/static/images/ folder
+Then move all the images from /image_scraper/data/full to /masher/static/images/ folder

-Go inside masher folder
+## To run facemash:
-Then run
+Go inside masher folder and run:

-$ python mash.py
+	python mash.py